cicorias/az-function-ts-jest-v4/README.md

 ## Getting Started
 Ensure you review the `./tsconfig.json` along with the `./jest.config.ts` for settings.

+## Create or update the `local.settings.json` file
+There is an example that is present in the root.
+This is set to use the Development Azurite services for Blob and Queue.

 ## Running

 from a bash prompt